firelightrpg/Reignfall/README.md

 _The session ended with the party deliberating on their next move, uncertain of how to navigate the fractured loyalties of the cultists or how to reach the darkness far below._

+---
+# Session 36 - _Below the Temple of Tiamat_
+2025-04-10

+**The descent...**

+After dispatching a few cultists, you claimed their robes and used them to disguise yourselves.
+Rather than taking the obvious path, you used the *Staff of Translocation* to blink across a lava chasm to a distant landing you’d spotted earlier.

+There, you began the treacherous descent—navigating steep cliffs and ancient stairs carved into the rock.
+Along the way, you were confronted by a trio of black abishai.
+Attempts at deception failed, and battle ensued.
+You emerged victorious and pressed onward.

+**The Hanging Level...**
+You descended the stairs to a platform, suspended above molten rivers.
+At the threshold, you were assailed by tormented spirits bound in chains, but you broke their hold and sent them to rest.

+Now, with the way ahead clear, you stand ready to delve deeper into the heart of the infernal temple...

+---